7 Steps to Getting Rid of Student Loan Debt That Most People Haven’t Tried

 I hope you can learn from my mistakes — and the troves of financial wisdom I’ve gained since joining The Penny Hoarder.

-When it comes to paying off student loans, here are some smart ways pay them down faster — before they balloon to an unmanageable amount.
+When it comes to paying off student loans, here are some smart ways to do it faster — before they balloon to an unmanageable amount.

 The first step to paying off student loans is knowing what you owe.